 During the Second World War, London and other major UK cities were systematically bombed to weaken resistance and break morale before a planned invasion.
 What became known as the Blitz started on September 7th, 1940 and continued for another 57 days of unrelenting terror and destruction.
-The dominant social psychology theories of the day assumed that society would crumble into anarchy and chaos and that people would quickly feel helpless, confused, and defeated.
-What happened was the opposite, as the population worked together to care for the injured and repair the damage with a shared purpose and camaraderie.
+Later in the war, the British and their allies carried out similar devastating bombing raids in major cities in Germany.
+The dominant theory of the day assumed that societies would crumble into anarchy and chaos and that people would quickly feel helpless, confused, and defeated.
+What happened was the opposite: the population worked together to care for the injured and repair the damage with a revitalised shared purpose and camaraderie.

-Although the Blitz was a time of crisis from the past, we face many different challenges today.
-We emerged out of the global pandemic but now experience the impact of war on the international stage, economic challenges, mass migration of refugees, and the global climate crisis, which are all linked together.
+Although the Blitz was a time of crisis in the past, we face many different challenges today.
+With wars and conflicts, economic and political uncertainty, mass migration of refugees, and the global climate crisis, which are all interconnected.

 Back in our distant past, we lived in small groups as nomadic foragers for tens of thousands of years.
-During that time, the archaeological and anthropological evidence is that we were friendly and open to strangers, there was managed equality between group members, we had an intimate connection with the natural world, and that we were relatively peaceful and healthy.
-Then around ten thousand years ago we started to settle and make claims to areas of land as early farmers.
+During that time, the archaeological and anthropological evidence indicates that we were friendly and open to strangers, that there was managed equality among group members, that we had an intimate connection with the natural world, and that we were relatively peaceful and healthy.
+Then, around ten thousand years ago, we began to settle and claim land as early farmers.

 It’s from this point that strong individuals grabbed power and warfare began.
-In his 2020 book, “Human kind”, Rutger Gregman points out that, like our ancient ancestors, humans are fundamentally peaceful, kind, and generous.
-The book traces our deep historic path to the difficult times we find ourselves in today, with the climate crisis and global pandemic.
-Part of the challenge is about bringing the same primal human qualities of our ancient ancestors into the modern world of today.
+In his 2020 book, “Humankind”, Rutger Gregman points out that, like our ancient ancestors, humans are fundamentally peaceful, kind, and generous.
+The book traces our deep historical path all the way to the difficult times we face today.
+Part of the challenge is bringing the same primal human qualities of our ancient ancestors into the modern world.
 Even in the past few years, we have experienced positive change.
-From taking our relationship with the environment more seriously, important challenges to inequality, to greater awareness of the food we eat.
+From taking our relationship with the environment more seriously and addressing inequality to a greater awareness of the food we eat.

 The emergence of secular mindfulness may also play a part in this change, as it encourages us to explore and become more aware of who we are and our place in the world.
 With greater awareness and openness, it’s much easier to find the capacity to feel and act with compassion, kindness, and care.
 With mindfulness, we are more aware of our emotions and those of others, even when these feelings are difficult.
 We also learn what it means to be kind and caring with ourselves, which is a great place to start bringing more kindness into the world.

 There are still people alive today who can tell us what it was like during the early 1940s.
-What they often say is that they never felt more alive and connected to others.
+What they often say is that although times were tough, they never felt more alive and connected to others.
 They had a shared purpose and accepted difficulties like the uncertainty of the situation and food rationing.
-Similarly, maybe the recent research on what it means to be human can help us on our journey through the multiple crisis we are living through today.
+Similarly, recent research on what it means to be human may help us on our journey through the multiple crises we face today.

 Suggested weekly practice